 This easy chicken curry recipe is a quick and delicious way to get the taste of Indian food without a lot of work.
 The original recipe came from The New York Times (I think), but I had to put my own spin on it.
 It only requires a few ingredients and a small skillet and you can put the whole thing together in fifteen minutes.
 Just perfect when you’re hungry and in a hurry!

 If you don’t have Greek yogurt, you can use sour cream instead.
 As a bonus, sour cream is more heat-resistant than yogurt so you can add it directly to the pan, rather than dirtying a separate bowl.
 I use the yogurt because I prefer the flavor.
-Also, it seems more authentic to use curry instead of sour cream.
+Also, it seems more authentic to use yogurt instead of sour cream.

 Garam masala is a spice mixture (kind of like curry, every mixture and every manufacturer is a bit different).
 It adds warmth and savor to the dish (not spiciness).

 Chicken Curry Recipe Variations and Substitutions: